TaiwoEnoch/Enoch-Portfolio/README.md

 # 📖 Portfolio-setup-and-mobile-first <a name="about-project"></a>

-**Portfolio-setup-and-mobile-first** is my first project of building portfolio in microverse as a new developer.
-It is intended to test students on their knowledge of setting up repositories and configuring linters and also to test the ability of the knowledge of html and css they have already.
+**Portfolio-setup-and-mobile-first** is my first project of building a portfolio in Microverse as a new developer.
+It is intended to test students on their knowledge of setting up repositories and configuring linter and also to test the ability of the knowledge of HTML and CSS they have already.

 ## 🛠 Built With <a name="built-with"></a>